Trump aides, lawmakers hold talks to revive healthcare bill

 Freedom Caucus members said the Republican bill was too similar to Obamacare, while moderate Republicans balked at some of the changes conservatives sought.

-After golfing with the president on Sunday, Republican Senator Rand Paul, a sharp critic of the Republicans' previous healthcare bill, also expressed renewed hope the healthcare bill could be revised in a way that picked up support from the conservative and moderate factions of his party.
+After golfing with the president on Sunday, Republican Senator Rand Paul, a sharp critic of the Republicans' previous healthcare bill, also expressed renewed hope the healthcare bill could be revised in a way that picked up support from the conservative and moderate factions of the Republican Party.

-I am "very optimistic that we are getting closer and closer to an agreement repealing Obamacare," Paul told reporters.
+Paul told reporters he was "very optimistic that we are getting closer and closer to an agreement repealing Obamacare."

+Trump aides also discussed directing funds from the US$115 billion stability fund for states into high-risk pools for people with pre-existing health conditions to better ensure insurance premiums come down in cost, Collins said.

+"It's an acknowledgement that they were chasing votes with the Freedom Caucus and the Far Right and then ended up losing votes with those of us who are typically the most reliable votes," Collins said of the proposal provisions discussed at the meeting.

-(Reporting by David Morgan; Writing by Eric Beech and Amanda Becker; Editing by Peter Cooney)
+(Reporting by David Morgan; Writing by Eric Beech and Amanda Becker; Editing by Peter Cooney and Paul Tait)

 - Reuters